AllenSWDB/allenswdb.github.io/databook/physiology/ophys/visual-learning/VL-Ophys.md

 same tissue.
-The consequence is that subclasses can be compared within a single field of view, in the same session, under identical behavioral conditions — but also that not every recorded neuron ends up with a subclass label, since a neuron must be successfully matched to the transcriptomics data to be typed.
+The consequence is that subclasses can be compared within a single field of view, in the same session, under identical behavioral conditions — but also that not every recorded neuron ends up with a subclass label, since a neuron must be successfully matched to the transcriptomics data to receive one.

 Sessions were acquired on a modified 2-photon Mesoscope, which records 8 imaging planes in a single session.
 All 8 planes are located in primary visual